domosekai/shdns/README.md

 Parameters
 ----
     -F    Fast mode.
 Accept foreign IP from domestic nameservers if it passes basic checks.
     -M int
           DNS query timeout (ms).
 Use a larger value for high-latency network or DNS-over-HTTPS. (default 1000) -V    Show version
     -b string
           Local binding address and UDP port (e.g. 127.0.0.1:5353 [::1]:5353) (default "localhost:5353")
     -d string
           Domestic nameservers.
 Default port 53.
 Use format [IP]:port for IPv6. (default "114.114.114.114,223.5.5.5")
     -f string
           Foreign nameservers.
 Default port 53.
 Use format [IP]:port for IPv6. (default "8.8.8.8,8.8.4.4")
     -k4 string
           IPv4 blacklist file for all nameservers (one IP/CIDR each line) -k6 string
           IPv6 blacklist file for all nameservers (one IP/CIDR each line) -l4 string
           Domestic IPv4 list file (one IP/CIDR each line) (Required) -l6 string
           Domestic IPv6 list file (one IP/CIDR each line) -m int
           Minimum possible RTT (ms) for foreign nameservers.
 Packets with shorter RTT will be dropped. (default 30) -s int
           Minimum safe RTT (ms) for foreign nameservers.
 Packets with longer RTT will be immediately accepted.
+Packets with shorter RTT will be delayed until this threshold. (default 100)
-        Packets with shorter RTT will be delayed until this threshold. (default 100) -t  Trustworthy mode.
+    -t    Trustworthy mode.
 Foreign answers will not be checked for validity.
     -v    Verbose mode.
 Connection will remain open after replied until timeout.
     -w int
-        Only for trustworthy mode.
           Time (ms) during which domestic answers are prioritized.
-Usually used with a local caching resolver. (default 50)
+Usually used with a local caching resolver. (default 100)

 Usage examples
 ----